josejhkim/tp/docs/DeveloperGuide.md

 2. User enters the wedding name using the command, e.g., `createWedding John & Jane Wedding`.
 3. WeddingHero validates the input details.
 4. WeddingHero creates a new wedding entry in the system.
 5. WeddingHero confirms the successful creation of the wedding.

 Use case ends.

 ---

-### Use case: Set a wedding
+### UC2: Set a wedding

 **Preconditions:**
 - At least one wedding has been created in WeddingHero.